BestTimesToVisit.com Logo

 Bicycle Sharing (Mobike, Hellobike)

 Numerous bike-sharing programs offer a fun and affordable way to explore smaller areas and parks.
-They are widely available but less practical for long distances or during inclement weather.
+These are readily available throughout the city and can be unlocked via a smartphone app.

-Cost:Varies depending on the duration of use; usually a few yuan per hour.
+Cost:Varies depending on the duration of use; typically a few yuan per hour.

-Tip:Download the Mobike or Hellobike app.
-Always wear a helmet for safety.
-Be aware of traffic rules and pedestrian walkways.
+Tip:Download the Mobike or Hellobike app and register using a Chinese phone number or a foreign passport.
+Be aware of traffic rules and pedestrian safety.
+Always lock the bike securely after use.

 Similar Destinations